eduvpn/documentation/DEVELOPMENT_PRACTICES.md

         php-phpmd-PHP-PMD php-bartlett-PHP-CompatInfo php-phpunit-PHPUnit \
         php-pecl-xdebug yum-utils nosync

-As PHPStan does not (yet) have a package for Fedora, we install it "globally" for the current user:
+As PHPStan and Psalm do not (yet) have a package for Fedora, we install it "globally" for the current user:

     $ composer global require phpstan/phpstan
+    $ composer global require vimeo/psalm

 Add the following to `$HOME/.bash_profile` just before the `export PATH`:

     PATH=$PATH:$HOME/.config/composer/vendor/bin

 Log out and in again to activate the new path.
-Now you should be able to use `phpstan` directly from the terminal.
+Now you should be able to use `phpstan` and `psalm` directly from the terminal.

 # Development